LegoTypes/ha-synthetic-sensors/docs/cookbook.md

 ### Variable Purpose and Scope

-A variable serves as a short alias for an entity ID, collection pattern, numeric literal, or computed formula that it references.
-They can be used in any formula in the main sensor or attribute.
+A variable, unlike an attribute, has a life cycle for the duration of the sensors calculation.
+Variables are very much like a local variable in programmming languages.

 Variables can be:

 - **Entity IDs**: `"sensor.power_meter"` - References Home Assistant entities
 - **Numeric Literals**: `42`, `3.14`, `-5.0` - Direct numeric values for constants
 - **Collection Patterns**: `"device_class:temperature"` - Dynamic entity aggregation
-- **Computed Variables**: Formulas that calculate values dynamically with dependency ordering
+- **Computed Variables**: Formulas that calculate values dynamically using its own `formula:` sub-key

 **Variable Scope**: Variables can be defined at both the sensor level and attribute level: